 Aydar: There are two large electoral alliances.
-On the one hand, there is the AKP and its allies from the far-right Nationalist Action Party [MHP] and the opposition bloc formed by the main opposition Republican People’s Party [CHP], the [right-wing conservative] Iyi [Good] Party, the [pro-Islamic] Saadet [Felicity] Party and the Democrat Party.
+On the one hand, there is the AKP and its allies from the far-right Nationalist Movement Party [MHP] and the opposition bloc formed by the main opposition Republican People’s Party [CHP], the [right-wing conservative] Iyi [Good] Party, the [pro-Islamic] Saadet [Felicity] Party and the Democrat Party.
 At first, the expectation was that the CHP would include all the opposition in its alliance, but the HDP was left out.
 Apparently, Turkey’s opposition parties also embrace Erdogan’s concerted efforts since 2015 to marginalize the HDP.
 The decision to exclude the HDP illustrates the nationalist reflexes within the CHP and Iyi.
 It's a rebuttal of the Kurds, and the Kurds are fully aware of this.

 The CHP’s approach was on display when it backed the government’s moves to strip HDP lawmakers of their parliamentary immunity.
 Claiming that this is what their voter base wants is not a credible justification for such actions.
 In any case, the HDP has its own informal bloc of democrats and left-wingers who don’t necessarily belong to one party or the other.
 Everyone has fielded their own presidential candidate, so our hope is that this will deny Erdogan a first-round win and force a second round of balloting.